zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 end
 ```

-NOTE: Since Rails doesn't know which database is the replica for your writer you will need to
+NOTE: Since Zoisite doesn't know which database is the replica for your writer you will need to
 add this to the abstract class after you're done.

-Rails will only generate `AnimalsRecord` once.
+Zoisite will only generate `AnimalsRecord` once.
 It will not be overwritten by new
 scaffolds or deleted if the scaffold is deleted.

 If you already have an abstract class and its name differs from `AnimalsRecord`, you can pass